 Migration Station is a 24-acre parcel ideal for experimenting with the kind of ecosystem required by monarchs and other threatened pollinators in a populated cropland anthrome, dependent on pollinators for crop production.
 It is shielded by a tree windbreak from nearby agricultural herbicide drift detrimental to pollinator habitat, it receives full sun required by pollinators’ favorite habitat, and it is bordered by mature hardwood trees that pollinators need for weather protection.

-Migration Station isn’t about bringing back what was, but deciding what should be, based on what we choose to keep around for the next generations.
-This is the role of humans in the Anthropocene.
+Migration Station isn’t about bringing back what was, but deciding what should be, based on what we choose to keep around for subsequent generations.
 How will humans steer a geologic period driven entirely by us?
 Should ecosystems be kept in historical configurations?
 Should we engineer landscapes to be resilient to tomorrow’s conditions?
-Or should we leave them alone and let nature change and adapt?
+Or should we leave them alone to change and adapt?
 With so much uncertainty, Migration Station is trying all three: restoration, hands-off observation, and innovation.
 15 acres, The Pollen Field, will be restored to the last native historic landscape of record.
 7 acres, The Roosting Woods, will be left alone to adapt.
 3 acres, The Nectar Bank, will experiment with native and non-natives, for maximum nectar and pollen foraging.

 April 29, 2017, 9am